canonical/kafka-k8s-operator/docs/reference/file-system-paths.md

 (reference-file-system-paths)=
 # File System Paths

-# File system path

-In the following table, we summarize some of the most relevant file paths used in the Apache Kafka and Apache ZooKeeper charms.
+In the following table, we summarise some of the most relevant file paths used in the Apache Kafka and Apache ZooKeeper charms.

 ## Apache Kafka

 | Path                | Description                                                                                                                                                                                           | Permission                            |
 |---------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|